Accordion in music: Use in traditional music

+The accordion is featured heavily in traditional Egyptian music, particularly baladi styles.

 Sometimes, certain traditional music styles may even be tied to a certain type of accordion, like the Schrammel accordion for Schrammelmusik, the Trikitixa for Basque music, or the diatonic button accordion in Mexican conjunto and norteño music.
 It would be hard to name one country in which the accordion did not play a significant role in its music tradition.
 It has even been idealized in literature.

 Use in popular music

 The accordion was heard frequently in popular music beginning around 1910 until about 1960.
 With rise of the popularity of the guitar (in particular the electric guitar) and rock music, the popularity of the accordion in pop music in Europe and North-America declined strongly.
 In some countries however, such as Brazil and Mexico, the accordion continues to be a fixture in pop music and its popularity is undiminished.

 This half century is often called the "Golden Age of the Accordion."
 Three players, more than any others, inaugurated this era of popularity for the instrument, all Italian immigrants to the United States: Pietro Frosini, and the two brothers Count Guido Deiro and Pietro Deiro.
 All three players were celebrities on the Vaudeville circuits and performed throughout North America, Europe and Australia during the age of Vaudeville.
 They recorded hundreds of 78 RPM records for the Victor Talking Machine Company, Columbia Records, Decca Records, Edison Records and Cylinders, and other labels.
 Guido Deiro was the most successful and famous accordionist during the 1910s and 1920s, and lived a life filled with celebrity, luxury, fast cars, and fast women.
 Many popular bands, such as the Paul Whiteman Orchestra, employed staff accordionists.